MLB tells players at most 60 games; 50 or fewer possible

 “MLB has informed the association that it will not respond to our last proposal and will not play more than 60 games,” the union said in a statement on Friday night.
 “Our executive board will convene in the near future to determine next steps.
 Importantly, players remain committed to getting back to work as soon as possible.”

+Absent an agreement, Manfred has the right to announce a schedule of any he length MLB chooses, but the union has threatened a grievance claiming it would not meet the sides’ agreement that requires “the fullest 2020 championship season and postseason that is economically feasible” and consistent with additional provisions.
+The union also thinks teammates understate revenue and would ask arbitrator Mark Irvings to order a broad financial disclosure of broadcast, stadium, real estate and other agreements involving MLB, its clubs and affiliates and the entities and individuals that own them and do business with them.

+Both sides envision opening day on July 19 or 20,and a need first for three days of testing and three weeks of training.
+That leaves only a few days for a deal that would allow pitchers and catchers to start workouts next weekend.

-Players originally were set to earn about $4 billion in salaries this year.
-That would be cut to $1.73 billion for a 70-game schedule, $1.48 billion for 60 games and $1.23 billion for 50 games — roughly matching the total in MLB’s initial proposal for an 82-game schedule with a sliding salary scale.
+Players originally were set to earn about $4 billion in salaries this year, the fifth straight year of relatively flat payrolls.
+That total would be cut to $1.73 billion for a 70-game schedule, $1.48 billion for 60 games and $1.23 billion for 50 games — roughly matching the total in MLB’s initial proposal for an 82-game schedule with a sliding salary scale.b

 In addition, MLB has offered a $25 million postseason players’ pool. even if there is a lack of fans.
 The union has proposed $50 million.
 Normally, the pool is funded from postseason ticket sales.